lgrammer/annexcss/README.md

 And that's all there is to it!

-There are docs planned.
-They will be released alongside a TBA Next.js front-end framework.
+There are docs planned that will be released alongside a TBA Next.js front-end framework.

 AnnexCSS is made to compliment TailwindCSS classes and expand on animations, but using Tailwind is not a requirement.
 It works just fine with regular CSS.

-A plugin is planned in the near future.
+A Tailwind plugin is planned in the near future.

-Contributions are welcome.
-This project will accept any contribution that adds a new class.
-No repeats or modifications pls.
+Contributions are welcome but the focus is optimization.
+I'm only looking to extend classes if they relate to classic commonly used processing techniques.
+There will be a dicussion for this in the frameworks repo.